You’ll love This Heavenly Chicken Tortilla Soup

-This homemade Mexican-style chicken soup is so rich in intriguing flavors, vibrant in color and full of tantalizing aromas that fill your kitchen!
+This homemade Mexican-style chicken soup is so rich in intriguing flavors, vibrant in color and full of tantalizing aromas, that fill your kitchen!
 It’s usually made by combining chicken broth, tomatoes, onion, garlic and fried tortillas.
 There are dozens of variations to add after that.
 I’ve added cooked chicken along with fiber rich black beans and hominy for texture.
-In addition, I used a fabulous blend of spices from a company on the Central Coast (see shopping tip) to make this classic soup, the best I’ve ever tasted!
-The skinny for 1 cup, 180 calories, 4 grams of fat and 4 Weight Watchers POINTS PLUS.
-One cup of Baja Fresh’s chicken tortilla soup has 320 calories and 14 grams of fat.
+The skinny for 1 cup, 180 calories, 4 grams of fat and 1 Blue WW Freestyle SmartPoints and 4 Green.
 This recipe’s always a huge hit with everyone.
 It’s so hearty, satisfying and can be served as the main course too!

 Prep Time: 15 minutes